Mayze123/cloudlunacy-deployment-agent/cloudlunacy-agent-integration-guide.md

 - 409: Conflict (resource already exists)
 - 500: Internal Server Error

-This document outlines the integration process for CloudLunacy agents with the refactored front server using HAProxy Data Plane API.
+This document outlines the integration process for CloudLunacy agents with the front server using Traefik.